Events

 Events in Washington, DC

-The Center co-organizes many events with the New America, our partner institution based in Washington, DC.
+The FSI co-organizes many events with the New America, our partner institution based in Washington, DC.
 These talks feature experts from various fields and are managed by the New America’s International Security Program.

 Conferences and workshops